-The questions and responses have to be relevant to our class subject matter.
+The questions and responses must be relevant to our class subject matter.

-The deadline for your weekly Packback submissions is Monday 11:59pm. and the first posting deadline is in Week Three of the course (Wednesday, September 7 at 11:59pm).
+The deadline for your weekly Packback submissions is Monday 11:59pm, and the first posting deadline is in Week Three of the course (Monday, February 3 at 11:59pm).
 There are no Packback assignments due the week after an exam, and ten sets of questions and responses are due in total.
-Your participation on Packback will count towards 10% of your final grade.
 In addition, your lowest scoring week of Packback will be dropped.
 (Just as with the homework assignments, the dropped grade will still appear in Canvas but will not be used in your overall course percentage calculations.)

-Before you start posting, be sure to read the Community Guidelines found in the tutorial on Packback.
-If your post doesn't follow the Packback Community Guidelines, there is a chance it will be moderated.
+Before you start posting, be sure to read the Packback Community Guidelines.
+If your post doesn't follow the community guidelines, there is a chance it will be moderated.
 If your post is moderated, it will be unpublished and will no longer count for credit.
 You will also receive a notification email from Packback alerting you of the issue.
 From this email, you can edit and re-publish your post.
-As long as you do so within one week of the initial assignment deadline, you will earn back the credit for the post.
+If you do so within one week of the initial assignment deadline, you will earn back the credit for the post.
 Posts edited more than one week after the initial assignment deadline will not be accepted for credit.